justinlubin/fractastic/README.md

 ## Purpose

 The purpose of this project was to create a simple yet powerful fractal generator in pure, best-practice C code without relying on external libraries.
 This was done so that I could learn more about fractals and C, as well as to serve as a pedagogical tool for other beginners to learn about C (in particular, how to generate images).
-Most of the resources I found online were in incomprehensible &ldquo;Perl-style&rdquo; C or used advanced graphics libraries, so I wanted to provide an alternative.
+Most of the resources I found online were in incomprehensible, difficult-to-read C or used advanced graphics libraries, so I wanted to provide an alternative.

 ## Possible Improvements